Ethiopia launches 4G mobile service in the capital

 Ethiopia is one of the last African countries to have a state monopoly in telecoms and has lagged some neighbours in rolling out 4G, which offers much faster speeds than 3G, allowing users to browse the Internet more easily and run complex applications.

 State-run Ethio Telecom is committed to improving its network, however.
-The 4G service, initially able to serve 400,000 subscribers, is part of a $1.6 billion (1 billion pound) deal signed two years ago with Chinese firms Huawei [HWT.UL] and ZTE to expand mobile infrastructure throughout Ethiopia.
+The 4G service, initially able to serve 400,000 subscribers, is part of a $1.6 billion deal signed two years ago with Chinese firms Huawei and ZTE to expand mobile infrastructure throughout Ethiopia.

 Ethio Telecom's Head of Communications Abdurahim Ahmed told Reuters the 4G network had taken eight months to build.